suana09/suana09/README.md

-## 🐼 hello, world! : from KWAK SUAH 🐼
+## 🐼 hello, world! : from Suana 🐼

 <br><br><br>
-system.out println ("hello, world!") ;
+Hi, I'm very new to here (both of Github and dev works)

 <p></p>
-Very new to coding but doing my best ❗

 <br><br><br>